Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the purpose: 'Get detailed information about an Actor by its ID or full name' and specifies the required format.
-It effectively distinguishes from sibling tools like search-actors and call-actor by focusing on detailed retrieval.
+The description clearly states the tool retrieves detailed information about an Actor by ID or full name, and distinguishes it from siblings like search-actors and fetch-apify-docs by specifying its use for querying Actor-specific details, documentation, input requirements, or MCP tools.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.